 Not up for climbing mountains?
-Then take your pick of creeks, hills and villages on several scenic loops connecting Lexington, Staunton, and Natural Bridge.
+Then take your pick of creeks, hills, and villages on several scenic loops connecting Lexington, Staunton, and Natural Bridge.
 The quickest route between the three communities is Route 11.
-Once known as the Great Valley Road, this lush thoroughfare carried German and Scots-Irish settlers through the Shenandoah Valley in the 1700s.
-Today, roadside distractions include Hull's Drive-In, Devils Backbone Brewery, the Virginia Safari Park and the limestone arch at Natural Bridge.
+Once known as the Great Wagon Road, this lush thoroughfare carried German and Scots-Irish settlers through the Shenandoah Valley in the 1700s.
+Today, roadside distractions include Hull's Drive-In, Devils Backbone Brewery, Great Valley Farm Brewery & Winery, the Virginia Safari Park, and the limestone arch at Natural Bridge.

-Motorcycle riders, are you ready to rock-and-roll?
-The 90-mile Sport Tour Loop charges from Buena Vista into the Blue Ridge, following a wickedly curvy route that swings past the trailhead to the ever-dropping Crabtree Falls.
-To return to Buena Vista, choose your own adventure: follow Route 11 into historic Lexington, glide past natural beauty on the Blue Ridge Parkway or ride a lonely road beside the South River, a fly fisher's delight.
+Bikers, are you ready?
+The 90-mile Sport Tour Loop charges from Buena Vista into the Blue Ridge, following a wickedly curvy route that swings past the trailhead to beautiful Crabtree Falls.
+To return to Buena Vista, choose your own adventure: follow Route 11 into historic Lexington, glide past natural beauty on the Blue Ridge Parkway or ride a lonely road beside the South River, a fly fisher's favorite.

-Motorcycle rides near Lexington and Buena Vista are mapped in the Roanoke Valley & Rockbridge Rides brochure.
+Motorcycle rides near Lexington and Buena Vista are mapped in the Rockbridge Rides brochure.

-Sixty-five miles of horseback riding trails lure equestrians to Rockbridge County.
-Three of them – Balcony Falls, Sulphur Springs, and Piney Ridge – unfurl through the Jefferson and George Washington National Forests near Natural Bridge.
-The Balcony Falls Trail climbs to a lofty view of Glasgow and the James River.
+Equestrians can ride more than 65 miles of trails in Rockbridge County.
+Three of them – Balcony Falls, Sulphur Springs, and Piney Ridge – explore the Jefferson and George Washington National Forests near Natural Bridge.
+The Balcony Falls Trail climbs to a bird's-eye view of Glasgow and the James River.
 For information about equestrian trails, visit the George Washington & Jefferson National Forests website.